wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-vmm-to-vmm-with-powershell-resource-manager.md

 Make sure you have these prerequisites in place:

-- You'll need a [Microsoft Azure](http://azure.microsoft.com/) account.
-You'll need a [Microsoft Azure](http://azure.microsoft.com/) account.
-You can start with a [free trial](pricing/free-trial/).
-In addition, you can read about [Azure Site Recovery Manager pricing](http://azure.microsoft.com/pricing/details/site-recovery/).
+- You'll need a [Windows Azure](http://azure.microsoft.com/) account.
+You'll need a [Windows Azure](http://azure.microsoft.com/) account.
+You can start with a [trial](/documentation/articles/free-trial).
+In addition, you can read about [Azure Site Recovery Manager pricing](/home/features/site-recovery/#price).
 - You'll need a VMM server in the primary and secondary sites running on System Center 2012 R2.
 - Each VMM server should have at least one cloud that contains:
 	- One or more VMM host groups.